truenas/documentation/content/SCALETutorials/Virtualization/AddManageVMDevicesSCALE.md

    ![VMAddDeviceNIC](/images/SCALE/22.12/VMAddDeviceNIC.png "Devices Add NIC")

-3. Select the adaptor type.
+3. Select the adapter type.
 Choose **Intel e82585(e1000)** for maximum compatibility with most operating systems.
    If the guest OS supports VirtIO paravirtualized network drivers, choose **VirtIO** for better performance.
 4. Click **Generate** to assign a new random MAC address to replace the random default address, or enter your own custom address.
 5. Select the physical interface you want to use from the **NIC To Attach** dropdown list.